 In January 2018, the NYSPSC issued an order initiating a focused operations audit of the income tax accounting of certain utilities, including O&R. The Company is unable to estimate the amount or range of its possible loss related to this matter.
-At June 30, 2020, the Company had not accrued a liability related to this matter.
+At September 30, 2020, the Company had not accrued a liability related to this matter.

 In March 2018, Winter Storms Riley and Quinn caused damage to the Company's electric distribution systems and interrupted service to approximately 93,000 O&R customers and 44,000 RECO customers.
-At June 30, 2020, O&R and RECO costs related to 2018 storms amounted to \$43 million and \$17 million, respectively, most of which were deferred as regulatory assets pursuant to their electric rate plans.
+At September 30, 2020, O&R and RECO costs related to 2018 storms amounted to \$43 million and \$17 million, respectively, most of which were deferred as regulatory assets pursuant to their electric rate plans.
 In January 2019, O&R began recovering its deferred storm costs over a six-year period in accordance with its New York electric rate plan.
 In February 2020, RECO began recovering its deferred storm costs over a four-year period in accordance with its New Jersey electric rate plan.
 The NYSPSC investigated the preparation and response to the storms by O&R, and other New York electric utilities, including all aspects of their emergency response plans.
 In April 2019, following the issuance of a NYSPSC staff report on the investigation, the NYSPSC ordered the utilities to show cause why the NYSPSC should not commence a penalty action against them for violating their emergency response plans.
-In July 2020, O&R and NYSPSC Staff executed a settlement agreement, subject to NYSPSC approval, that resolves this matter.
-At June 30, 2020, O&R accrued \$0.85 million for the benefit of electric customers related to this matter.
+At June 30, 2020, O&R accrued \$0.85 million related to this matter.
+In August 2020, the NYSPSC approved a July 2020 settlement agreement that provides for the Company to set aside \$0.85 million for the benefit of O&R electric customers.